 As you make your way through the dimly lit passages squatting and leaning almost the entire time, you'll feel like you're on a secret mission.
 It's seriously cool, but sometimes seriously challenging.
 I could have skipped leg day after the visit with no regrets.

-Probably the main thing that makes the Templar Tunnels so interesting is their architecture.
+Probably the main thing that makes the Templar Tunnels such an interesting Akko attraction is their architecture.
 The tunnels were dug by hand, and the walls and ceilings are made of stone arches that are both beautiful and functional.

 You can almost see the knights scurrying through the tunnels, their torches flickering in the darkness while carrying all the weapons to kill more people...
 I mean introduce Jesus and faith to them, gosh I did it again!
 Oh, and speaking of torches, it gets dark sometimes in there, so mind your step!

 In Israel, you'll find plenty of beautiful synagogues—in Jerusalem literally on every corner.
-In Akko, I would recommend you visiting Or Torah Synagogue, as it's an absolute must-see.
+In Akko, I would recommend you visiting Or Torah Synagogue, as it's an absolute must-see thing to do in Acre Israel.
 This stunning synagogue is over 200 years old, and it's a true masterpiece of design and craftsmanship.

 One of the things that makes the Or Torah Synagogue so special to locals is its history.
 The synagogue was built by Jewish immigrants from Morocco in the late 18th century, and it has played a significant role in the history of Akko's Jewish community to this today.
 It has gone through many changes over the years, but it has always been a place of worship and community for them.

 What adds to the grandeur of synagogue are the soaring ceilings, intricate carvings, and beautiful stained-glass windows.
 All of those perfectly detailed elements work together to create an atmosphere of awe and reverence.
-The stunning architecture is why the Or Torah Synagogue was one of my favorite places in Akko.
+The stunning architecture is why the Or Torah Synagogue was one of my personal favorite places in Akko.
+Akko attractions for a reason, and I can put all my weight behind it.
+Don't skip this gem.

 With an interior of the mosque, it's no different.
 The ornaments, tiles and intricate work of details are as impressive inside as they are once you see them outside.
 The centerpiece and star of the show of the mosque is the central dome.
 The mosque's courtyard is also a highlight that will provide you with a short and peaceful retreat from the hustle and bustle of the city.

 If you're feeling particularly adventurous, you can climb up the mosque's minaret.
-You'll be rewarded with some top-notch views of the city with people looking like little ants.
+You'll be rewarded with some top-notch views of the city with people looking like little ants—if this isn’t a must-visit thing to see in Akko, I don’t know what is.
 No, but for real, visiting the Al-Jazzar Mosque was a feast for the eyes and a peaceful retreat for the soul.
 Look at how poetic I've become!

-Today, the two important ports of Akko are lively and vibrant places that offer a plenty of activities, from exploring the local market on the hunt for the best hummus to just chilling and letting your inner beach bum channel out at one of the Akko beaches.
+Today, the two important ports of Akko are lively and vibrant places that offer a plenty of things to do, from exploring the local market on the hunt for the best hummus to just chilling and letting your inner beach bum channel out at one of the Akko beaches.

-If you're just looking to explore the main attractions in the Old City, you could probably cover everything in a day.
-But if you want to dive deeper into Akko's history, culture and amazing food, you might want to plan for a longer stay.
+If you're just looking to explore the main Akko attractions in the Old City, you could probably cover everything in a single day.
+But if you want to dive deeper into Akko's history, culture and amazing food, plan for a longer stay.
 For me, one day was a perfect amount of time and I enjoyed my visit splendidly.

-As I said in my tips for visiting Israel, the best time to visit Akko and Israel in general is winter.
-If you want to visit in summer, remember it's the peak tourist season and expect larger crowds and higher prices.
+The best time to visit Akko and Israel in general is winter. (roughly November through March).
+The weather is mild, making it ideal for exploring all the things to do in Acre, Israel, without the stifling heat.
+If you want to visit in summer, remember it's the peak tourist season and expect larger crowds and higher prices for access to the main Akko attractions.

 Comments | Thoughts?
 Give us a shout!